markhibberd/scalosure/README.md

 # Getting started (Coming soon)

-Since the project in incomplete in it's current state you are on your own.  * Clone the repository
+Since the project in incomplete in it's current state you are on your own.